YPatton86/calculator/README.md

 e.g. if you hit 5 + - / x then the last operation will be applied to the calculation, i.e., 5 x

-Now, you cab press number keys!
+Now, you can press number keys!
 Use Delete key for AC/CE